- § 1001.

 (b) Hospitals may be further classified as:

 b.
-Clinical laboratory services with facilities and with anatomical pathology services regularly and conveniently available; and
+Clinical laboratory services with facilities and with anatomical pathology services regularly and conveniently available available.

 c.
 Operating room service with facilities and staff.